Stara Wieś, Limanowa County

 Stara Wieś is a village in the administrative district of Gmina Limanowa, within Limanowa County, Lesser Poland Voivodeship, in southern Poland.
+It is notorious for a 2025 shooting.

 2025 shooting

 On 27 June 2025, a shooting occurred in the village of Stara Wieś, Limanowa County, Lesser Poland Voivodeship, Poland.
 The suspect, a 57-year-old man, shot three family members, killing his daughter (26) and son-in-law (31), and seriously wounding his mother-in-law (72).
 A one-year-old child was unharmed.

-Following the initial manhunt, on 1 July 2025, the suspect, Tadeusz Duda, was reportedly spotted near the crime scene in Stara Wieś.
-Upon being approached by police, he allegedly opened fire and fled into the surrounding forested area.
-Despite extensive search efforts, he evaded capture.
+Following the shooting, Duda fled into nearby forests, triggering an extensive manhunt involving over 800 police officers, tracking dogs, drones, and helicopters.
+The search gained widespread media attention due to the perpetrator's ability to evade capture.
+Days after the incident, Duda reportedly returned to the vicinity of his village.
+Upon spotting police officers, he allegedly exchanged fire with them before escaping again, further intensifying public concern and media coverage.

 On 1 July 2025, Duda's body was discovered on a country road.
-Item that may have belonged to Duda were later found in a wooded area near his home.
-An autopsy confirmed that he died from a self-inflicted gunshot wound to the head, indicating suicide.
+Items that may have belonged to Duda were later found in a wooded area near his home.
+An autopsy confirmed that he died from a self-inflicted gunshot wound to the head, indicating death by suicide.
 Investigations are ongoing to determine whether he had assistance during his evasion.

+Perpetrator

+Tadeusz Duda (December 10, 1968 – July 1, 2025) was a Polish man identified by police as the perpetrator of the Stara Wieś shooting.
+He lived in Stara Wieś in southern Poland.
+Authorities reported that he had previously been charged with abusing his wife and threatening his parents-in-law and was subject to a court-issued restraining order prohibiting contact with his family.
+Neighbours described him as "golden" to outsiders but noted frequent domestic disturbances, including arguments and threats.